How to submit a paper

 • Reformat and validate the format of the camera ready

-Manuscript preparation details contain information on the paper formatting guidlines.
+Manuscript preparation details contain information on the paper formatting guidelines.
 Please follow these guidelines for the paper version to be uploaded on the publication site.
 The manuscript preparations are available from the specific conference page after the notifications are sent out.

 A good reference site to help preparing with your paper is the formatting rules.
 Latex templates are also available.